Neuro Linguistic Programming Eye Movements. Have you ever wondered why people’s eyes move in different directions when they’re thinking?

 Examining the Science Behind NLP Eye Movements

 Neurolinguistic programming (NLP) has introduced some theories connecting eye movements to mental processing.
-But what does science actually tell us about NLP eye movement theories?
+But what does science tell us about NLP eye movement theories?
 Let’s take a look.

 The NLP Perspective